 Since cast-iron is an affordable material to manufacture, Lodge cookware is available at a very affordable price.
-Even larger pieces or the larger skillets are available at great value.
-Older vintage pans are highly collectable and cost a pretty penny if you find a good one thats sits flat on modern stoves.
+Even larger pieces or the larger skillets are available at a great value.
+Older vintage pans are highly collectable and cost a pretty penny if you find a good one that sits flat on modern stoves.

 The Lodge Manufacturing Company cast iron sits flat and comes already seasoned to cook on.
 Lodge cast-iron can go from stove to oven, it can even be used on the barbecue.
 It’s indispensable in any kitchen.

 If you’re a first time user of cast iron, I recommend Lodge as your first piece.
 I think you’ll have a lot of fun using it and it will do you proud for many years of use.
 Here’s why we think you can’t go wrong with the Lodge 12 inch skillet.

 In 1896 Joseph Lodge started what is now called the Lodge Manufacturing Company.
 However, Lodge wasn’t the first name.
 Before Lodge Manufacturing, Joseph Lodge opened a foundry called Blacklock.
 Blacklock was the surname of one of Josephs friends.
 He was also his minister.

 The Blacklock foundry burnt down in 1910.
 However, Blacklock cast-iron can still found today.
 Cast iron, after all, is incredibly durable.
 Blacklock sad irons are easily identifiable with the word Blacklock on the handle.
 Skillets made by Blacklock, during the time were most likely unmarked.
 With no wording to identify their cast iron, collectors look at other marking for identification.

 Boonie Hicks fun fact.

 The term “sad-iron” comes from middle English.
 “Sad” described something as solid or weighty.